A dental emergency can be shocking and scary. However, the hospital may not be the best place to go for help.

 - Wear a mouth guard during activities like playing sports or riding a bike

 - Avoid biting or chewing hard things like ice, popcorn kernels and hard candy

 - Don’t use your teeth as a bottle opener

 If you need dental insurance for you or your family, Humana can help.
-We offer a broad range of dental plans with varying levels of coverage, many with low monthly premiums.
+We offer a broad range of dental plans with varying levels of coverage, many with affordable monthly premiums.
 Some of our plans also feature no waiting periods, which means you could get covered in about 5 days.
-To see plans and prices in your area, check out our Humana Insurance Company dental insurance page.
+To see plans and prices in your area, check out our Humana dental insurance page.